 Where to Eat in Howarth

 We had half-and-half sandwiches – two dainty fingers of smoked salmon on brown and two of the most scrumptious egg mayonnaise fingers on the softest white bread (naughty but oh so nice).
-Plus a pot of Darjeeling from the extensive tea and coffee menu.
+Plus a pot of Darjeeling tea from the extensive tea and coffee menu.
 And of course,

 Shops in Haworth are independent, quirky, and worthy of a good browse!
-I was entranced by the old apothecary which has been converted into The Cabinet Of Curiosities.
-It’s a fabulous place to snoop around and

-If you have a sweet tooth, Mrs Beighton’s Sweet Shop is a traditional sweet shop that will tempt you in and the smell of chocolate is sure to lure any chocoholic into the supremely indulgent chocolate shop ….And Chocolate of Haworth.
+If you have a sweet tooth, Mrs Beighton’s Sweet Shop is a traditional sweet shop that will tempt you in, and the smell of chocolate is sure to lure any chocoholic into the supremely indulgent chocolate shop ….And Chocolate of Haworth.

-Places to Stay in Haworth Village
+Where to Stay in Haworth Village

 The Old Registry is right in the middle of the village on the famous cobbled Main Street.
 You’ll find top-quality service here; some rooms even have four-poster beds and whirlpool baths.
-There’s also an imaginative Yorkshire menu, using fine, local produce and a very acceptable wine list.
+There’s also an imaginative Yorkshire menu, using excellent, local produce and a very acceptable wine list.

 The Rookery Nook and Brontë Parsonage is located opposite the Bronte’s church.
 You couldn’t get closer to the real Bronte experience than this beautiful, quaint little apartment, which has a 10/10 rating on TripAdvisor!

-Places to Visit Nearby
+Places to Visit Near Haworth